-These easy vegan s’mores cookies recipe are like summer in hand held form!
+These are the ultimate vegan s’mores cookies recipe!
+It’s like summer in hand held form!
 The perfect s’mores without the mess all over you!
 Simple, delicious and great for sharing!

 If you love s’mores, then you are going to love these vegan s’mores cookies even more.

 S’mores are messy and while yes that’s part of the fun, sometimes we just don’t want to be messy.
-Especially if you have kids sometimes you just don’t need like finding wipes or a sink.
+Especially if you have kids, sometimes you just don’t feel like finding wipes or a sink to clean them up.
 Plus, s’mores don’t really travel well and are best eaten immediately.

-These dairy free s’mores cookies, on the other hand, allow you to have a hand held, portable version of s’mores without so much mess!
+These dairy and egg free s’mores cookies, on the other hand, allow you to have a hand held, portable version of vegan s’mores without so much mess!

-They are also really really easy.
-I mean these vegan cookies need just one bowl, minutes to prep and bake, are freezable.
+They are also really, really easy to make with only one bowl need and they are freezable to make ahead of time.
 The only thing left to wonder is what in the world you haven’t made them yet.

 - flax egg – when you combine ground flax seed and water together it becomes gelatinous.
 It’s a great substitute for replacing eggs